 How To Enable SSL On Wix

 Good news: if you have a Wix website, SSL is already enabled automatically.
-Every Wix site - on free and paid plans - gets a free SSL certificate that keeps your visitors's data encrypted and displays the padlock icon in the browser.
-You don't need to flip a switch or visit a security settings page to turn it on.
+Every Wix site, on free and paid plans, gets a free SSL certificate that keeps your visitors' data encrypted and displays the padlock icon in the browser.
+You do not need to flip a switch or visit a security settings page to turn it on.

-If you're just getting started with Wix, see our guide on how to use Wix for a full platform overview.
+If you are just getting started with Wix, see our guide on how to use Wix for a full platform overview.

 Key Takeaways